-Jeff S. Merritt is an expert in the area of smart cities, the internet of things (IoT), emerging technologies, and government innovation with two decades of on-the-ground leadership in the U.S. and abroad.
-He currently serves as Head of IoT and Connected Devices for the World Economic Forum as part of the Center for the Fourth Industrial Revolution in San Francisco, California.
+Jeff Merritt is a social entrepreneur and internationally-recognized expert in the area of smart cities, the internet of things, emerging technologies, and government innovation with more than two decades of experience driving social change in the U.S. and abroad.
+He currently serves as Head of Urban Transformation at the World Economic Forum, where he leads a growing international team with locations in 14 cities around the globe from San Francisco to São Paulo.

 Jeff began his career working with U.S. State Department-sponsored programs in Croatia, Macedonia, Albania, Serbia and Montenegro.
 In 2003, Jeff was named Executive Director for the Center for Civic Responsibility, where he led efforts resulting in the adoption of new pay-to-play reform legislation and the development of a statewide civics education curriculum for high school students and adults.
 In 2005, Jeff founded Grassroots Initiative, a New York-based startup dedicated to ensuring that government and public service are accessible regardless of race, creed or economic status.
 As President of Grassroots Initiative, Jeff oversaw the launch of the nation’s first non-profit election consulting firm and helped organize the first entirely online public election in U.S. history as part of a 2009 contract with the New York City Department of Education.